ninabarzh/broomstick/content/posts/satir-sirt.md

 Then someone says, quietly: *"So... maybe it's not just about stopping hackers.
 Maybe it's about us changing how we work."* Someone else adds *"We also need to work on how we respond when things go wrong."*

-And there they are — the *"Transforming Ideas".*
+And there they are, the *"Transforming Ideas".*

 The moment the organisation realises the threat is not out there, that it is inside, baked into the habits and shortcuts that once made things feel efficient and fast.
 That insight changes everything.
 Fear turns into focus.
 The incident stops being something happening to us, and becomes something we can learn from.

 You can almost feel the collective exhale.
-That's the magic of the transforming idea — going from panic to possibility.
+That's the magic of the transforming idea, going from panic to possibility.

 ## Stage 3: Integration